Water Skills for Life

 Available funds will be allocated on a first-in, first-served basis to schools and kura within the greater Auckland area with an EQI of 420 and greater, excluding those within the Old Manukau City Council boundaries which are supported by The John Walker Find Your Field of Dreams Foundation

-Note: Expressions of Interests will be reviewed with allocation of funding being distributed on a first-in, first-served basis with a confirmation of funding for Term 3 and subsequently a Funding Agreement being sent out week commencing Monday 9 June 2025.
-Term 4 funding confirmation and agreements will be sent out week commencing Monday 16 June 2025.
+Note: Expressions of Interest will be reviewed with allocation of funding being distributed on a first-in, first-served basis with a confirmation of funding for terms 1 and 2 and subsequently a Funding Agreement being sent out toward the end of term 3.

 School Lesson Delivery